dirkgroenen/angular-restmod-validation/README.md

     [..]
 ```

+### $isValid
+You can also call the `$isValid` method manually.
+This will return true or false depending on the model's validity.

+The validation error will be saved in the model as `$validationError`.

 ## Todo
 - This is just a simple validation plugin, but I will investigate other plugins and frameworks to see how we can extend this to be more powerful.
 - Make sure requests don't fire if the model is invalid. [angular-restmod#326](https://github.com/platanus/angular-restmod/issues/326)